rehanbchinoy/rehanbchinoy.github.io/_posts/2019-10-09-A-Synopsis-of-my-Research-at-the-Salk-Institute.md

 - Staining tissue with fluorescent dye (IHC staining)
 - Using a lightsheet microscope in conjunction with software to construct a 3D model of the brain

-Tasks completed by my mentor or lab assistants that I observed and took notes on:
+Tasks completed by my mentor or research assistants that I observed:
 - Pefusions of the mouse brain
 - Setting up the lightsheet microscope
 - Injecting a mouse with the CTb viral tracer